 enabled property

-A ruleConfiguration object MAY contain a property named enabled whose value is a Boolean that specifies whether the rule will be evaluated during the scan.
+A ruleConfiguration object MAY contain a property named enabled whose value is a Boolean that specifies whether the rule was evaluated during the scan.

 If this property is absent, it SHALL default to true.

 EXAMPLE: In this example, a tool allows the user to enable or disable rules: